DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/README.md

 * Initial code for a TorQ on Managed kdb Insights application

 ## Getting Started
-Follow instructions on the [TorQ on Managed kdb Insights Getting Started page](https://dataintellecttech.github.io/TorQ-Amazon-FinSpace-Starter-Pack/gettingstarted/).
+Follow instructions on the [TorQ on Managed kdb Insights Documentation Pages](https://dataintellecttech.github.io/TorQ-Amazon-FinSpace-Starter-Pack/).

 ## Updating the Documentation with Mkdocs